Beta 3 | Ends: Wed 8 Jul, 20:00 | Tick: 466

 Tips

-- Start dispatching Preacher Drones early.
-Early influence is hard to dislodge and compounds into control over time.
+• Start dispatching Preacher Drones early.
+Early influence is hard to dislodge and secures your foothold before rivals arrive.